 Once you understand where your credit stands and you’ve considered your options, determine which type of loan is best for your situation.
 While some lenders are flexible in terms of how you use the funds, others may only approve loan applications if the money will be used for certain specific purposes.

-You can search the Bankrate Personal Loan Marketplace for different types of loans.
+You can search the Bankrate Personal Loan Marketplace for different types of loans, such as:

 5. Shop around for the best personal loan rates